emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

     Switches the execution context to the one represented by `new_fiber`.

-    `old_fiber` is updated with the current context just before the switch, such as that switching back into it via another `emscripten_fiber_swap` would appear to return from the original `emscripten_fiber_swap`.
+    `old_fiber` is partially updated with the current context just before the switch, such as that switching back into it via another `emscripten_fiber_swap` would appear to return from the original `emscripten_fiber_swap`.

     If `old_fiber` == `new_fiber` or any of them is `NULL`, the behavior is undefined.

+ .. warning:: The swap operation invalidates `new_fiber`'s context.
+It must be
+    updated with another call to `emscripten_fiber_swap` (this time, with the fiber passed as the `old_fiber` argument) before you can switch into the same fiber instance again.
+Copying the context completely is currently not supported.

 .. c:function:: void emscripten_fiber_recycle(emscripten_fiber fiber, em_arg_callback_func func, void *arg)